Los Altos Apartments: History

+Again, bankruptcy stopped renovations and Stagen stopped work in 1990.
+Tenants gradually left and Los Altos remained mostly empty because of a city-issued citation barring new tenants until the building could be brought up to the seismic code.

+The virtually deserted building had become a popular site for film productions seeking iconic Los Angeles settings.The city was planning to demolish Los Altos until 1996 when construction lawyer Larry Silverton and his partner Stephen Frankel bought it for restoration.
+Silverton discovered the building when it was used for a Playboy Playmate video shoot.
+Their company Dakota Investment reunited the apartment building with its historic 1920s parking garage that had been split off after WW II and did the seismic retrofitting that allowed Los Altos Apartments to have tenants again.

+With renovations underway, in 1997 Silverton sold the building to nonprofit Neighborhood Efforts' Allen Gross and Arax Harutunian because they could apply for government grants and raise money from private sources for a more faithful restoration of the historic building.

-Los Angeles-based architectural firm M2A rehabilitated the 75-unit structure, and restored its original decor.
+The restoration was helmed by the Los Angeles-based architectural firm M2A who rehabilitated the 75-unit structure, and restored its original decor.
 The firm restored or recreated Los Altos' original light fixtures, hardware, carpets, plaster work, awnings, and ornamental iron work.
 The rehabilitation "successfully transformed the property from a vacant, blighted, graffiti-infested building into a healthy, mixed-income building serving the very low income population as well as the market population."
-Today, Los Altos is the home to artists, screenwriters, and actors.
+Today, Los Altos is once again home to artists, screenwriters, and actors, among other tenants.

 In 1999, Los Altos received several preservation design awards from the California Preservation Foundation and the Los Angeles Conservancy.
 The landmark also received a Historic Preservation Award of Excellence from the city of Los Angeles.

 Popular culture

 The television series Angel prominently featured exterior shots of the Los Altos Apartments in seasons 2–4.
 It acted as the exterior of the Hyperion Hotel, the home and base of titular character and his friends.
 The Los Altos Apartments building was also featured in a season 1 episode of Angel titled "I Fall to Pieces", where it was used as both exterior and interior for the apartment building of a guest character.

 In the fifth episode of the second season of the television series Numbers, titled "Assassin", the building was used as the exterior of the Rancho Verde Assisted Living building.

 In the Amazon series Transparent, the character Ali lives in the Los Altos Apartments; several exteriors, including scenes in the courtyard entry, are featured in seasons 1 and 2.

 In the Netflix limited series Brand New Cherry Flavor, main character Lisa Nova lives in the Los Altos Apartments, and the exteriors and sign are prominently featured throughout the series.

 In Steven Paul Leiva's 2022 novel, The Reluctant Heterosexual: A Tragicomedy in Four Movements A Prelude and An Interlude, the Los Altos is the first home of the parents of the novel's protagonist, Robert Leslie Cromwell.